What is the yardstick to know how capable a candidate is to a certain profession?

 Here the interviewer does a mini-interview to know the qualifications and the technical knowledge.
 Then basic technical questions are asked to know if the candidate can proceed further for the main interview.
 This is a very short interview to net only the potential candidates.

-Eg: Interviews for fresher jobs held at college campus.
+Example: Interviews for fresher jobs held at the college campus.

 4. Lunch interview:

 This interview is more of a conversational interview mainly designed so that the interviewer gets to know more about the candidate.
 This also helps the interviewer to assess how the candidate conducts himself in a less-formal environment and how he presents himself.

 This is the same as a lunch interview but only that it differs in the time limit.
 Here the interviewee gets less time to prove himself.
 The interviewer here has a structured format for questioning since there is a time limit.

 Example: Interview for positions in the fashion and glamour industry and sales posts.

 Here the candidate is a novice and the interview is a very formal one with general questions and some skill related questions being asked.